Business Insider is hiring a senior product manager

 Business Insider is a fast-growing business site with deep financial, media, tech, and other industry verticals.
 Launched in 2007, we are now the largest business news site on the web.
 We offer a great work environment and excellent benefits with a collaborative team that has a lot of fun.
 You’ll have the opportunity to make a contribution on day one.

-Our Senior Product Manager will drive the development of new products with a focus on subscriptions, revenue-generation and audience development.
+Our Senior Product Manager will oversee the development of new products with a focus on revenue-generation, audience development and advertising technology.
 Working closely with the engineering team, editors, and all business groups in the company, you’ll manage the entire life-cycle of features, from initial specs through implementation.

-You’ll be responsible for deploying products that drive audience and revenue across devices, editions and geographies, converting casual readers into loyal subscribers.
-You will champion the user experience in everything you do, and integrate UX, business goals, and technology capabilities into lucrative products.
+You’ll be responsible for deploying products that drive audience and revenue across devices, editions and geographies, anticipating and solving for challenges like viewability and ad blocking.
+As the champion of the user experience in everything you do, you’ll integrate UX, business goals, and technology capabilities into successful products.

 You’ll also:

-- Develop strategies to attract and grow readership using platforms like email newsletters, push notifications, social media, and on-site messaging
+- Develop strategies to attract and grow readers using platforms like email newsletters and push notifications

-- Work with business owners to determine the optimal approach to convert and grow audiences
+- Work with business owners and ad strategy to determine the optimal approach to drive audience

 - Engage closely with the engineering team to determine best technical implementations